jsunn-y/SGPO/README.md

 Output will be saved under `exps`:
  - `summary.csv` with generated sequences and associated fitness values.

+Note: for NOS runs, if you would like to do a more extensive hyperparameter search, please use `pareto_NOS_hyperparameter.py` instead.

 ### Iterative Adaptive Optimization Experiment
 Using a fixed guidance strength, simulates batch "Bayesian optimization" over multiple rounds of guidance.
 An ensemble of value functions models is trained between each round, and "Thompson sampling" is used to select a value function for guiding each generated sampled.
 Commands are given in `scripts/run_iterative.sh`.
 Each command should take less than one hour on a single H100.